 Rip currents claim more than 100 lives in the United States each year and are the leading cause of lifeguard rescues.
 Scientists created a large gash in the seafloor to learn more about their complex dynamics.

-“That’s when designing an experiment becomes adapting an experiment,” said Peter Traykovski, an oceanographer at Woods Hole Oceanographic Institution (WHOI)….
+“That’s when designing an experiment becomes adapting an experiment,” said Peter Traykovski, an oceanographer at Woods Hole Oceanographic Institution (WHOI).

 Most coastal communities in the United States test the water at beaches for the presence of bacteria.
 But they don’t routinely test the sand.
 Does sand also harbor bacteria?
-Until recently, few people have worried…

 Field research in oceanography is no day at the beach—even when it’s at the beach.
 Just ask the students who spent last summer doing research on a swash zone near Seattle.